Ningaloo Coast: In media

+In 2023, ABC Television released a three-part documentary series called Ningaloo Nyinggulu, about the reef.
+The series was written and narrated by author and environmentalist Tim Winton, was nominated for an AACTA Award for Best Documentary or Factual Program, and won Innovation Award for Television in the Western Australia Screen Culture Awards.

 Ningaloo Collaborative Research Cluster

-The Ningaloo Collaboration Cluster, an extensive research initiative commenced in 2007 within the region, forms a vital part of the CSIRO flagship Collaboration Fund Research Initiative.
-The project involves researchers from the CSIRO, Sustainable Tourism Cooperative Research Centre and a range of Australian Universities including Curtin University of Technology, Murdoch University, University of Western Australia, Australian National University and the University of Queensland.
-The project aims to create a dynamic model of Ningaloo that integrates socioeconomic factors and environmental impacts resulting from human activities in the region.
-This model will be combined with an ecological model of the area, ultimately serving to develop planning tools and management models.
-The primary goal is to facilitate sustainable utilization of the region's resources.
+The Ningaloo Collaboration Cluster, an extensive research initiative commenced in 2006 and concluded in 2011 within the region, formed a vital part of the CSIRO flagship Collaboration Fund Research Initiative.
+The project involved researchers from the CSIRO, Sustainable Tourism Cooperative Research Centre and a range of Australian Universities including Curtin University of Technology, Murdoch University, the University of Western Australia, Australian National University and the University of Queensland.
+The project aimed to create a dynamic model of Ningaloo that integrated socioeconomic factors and environmental impacts resulting from human activities in the region.
+This model was to be combined with an ecological model of the area, ultimately serving to develop planning tools and management models.
+The primary goal was to facilitate sustainable utilization of the region's resources.

-The study entails gathering and analysing socioeconomic data from both tourists and the local communities of Exmouth, Coral Bay, and Carnarvon.
-It also encompasses the collection of data on the environmental impact of human activities, encompassing natural resource utilization, waste generation, pollution, visual implications, and effects on flora and fauna.
-The interactive project involves key stakeholders in the region including the Department of Environment and Conservation, the shires of Carnarvon and Exmouth, local tourism organisations and Tourism Western Australia, the Gascoyne Development Commission, the Department of Water and Environmental Regulation, researchers from Wealth from the Oceans and Ningaloo Project, Chamber of Commerce and Industry of Western Australia, WA Department of Energy and Resources, Department of Fisheries, the Department for Planning and Infrastructure, the Ningaloo Sustainable Development Committee and Ningaloo Sustainable Development Office, Yamatji Land and Sea Council representatives, and the Ningaloo research community along with other cluster project members and the state's Ningaloo project.
-The project involves collaborating with regional planners and managers to analyse the development and management of tourism.